Hardikojha079/gatekeeper-auth/README.md

 ## Overview

-This Unity frontend provides a modular interface for interacting with our robust banking API backend.
-The system implements user authentication with JWT tokens and lays the groundwork for a complete banking application.
+This Unity frontend provides a modular interface for interacting with our robust API backend.
+The system implements user authentication with JWT tokens and lays the groundwork for a complete application.
 Currently, only the login authentication UI has been fully implemented, while the registration and admin interfaces are ready for development.

 ## Architecture